Code-Institute-Submissions/tamirgen-DjangoHotelReservation_MayResub/README.md

 ### Admin Features
 ------------------
-- A list of booked room is presented in the Admin panel under "Bookings".
+- A list of booked rooms is presented in the Admin panel under "Bookings".
 An Admin can delete the booking.

 <br>